SimonHallefelt/connect-4/README.md

 3. Use the command "cargo run --release" in a terminal.

 ## Players
-What are the different players.
+There are multiple different players and they all should make their move under 5 seconds.

 ### Random
 Random is a player that always plays a random legal move.